biowdl/biowdl.github.io/styleGuidelines.md

 }
 ```

-## 7. Command block ##
+## 7. Tasks ##

+### The command section ###
 1. Each option in a bash command should be on a new line.
 Ending previous lines
    with a backslash (`\`).
 Some grouping of options on a single line may be
    acceptable.
 For example, various java memory settings may be set on the same
    line, as long as the line does not exceed the line length limit as described
    in section 4.
-2. All bash commands should start with `set -eo pipefail`.
+2. All bash commands should start with `set -e -o pipefail` if more than one
+   bash command gets executed in the task.
-3. All commands should have a `~{preCommand}` following point 2 and before the
+3. Commands should have a `~{preCommand}` following point 2 and before the
-   actual command.
-Preferably *directly* before the actual command.
-The
+   actual command, if no docker container is specified in the runtime section.
+   This will allow for a (eg.) a conda environment to be loaded for the
+   execution of the task.
+This precommand should be placed *directly* before
-   preCommand should be settable as an inputs.
+   the actual command and should be settable as an inputs.
 4. The `~{...}` placeholder syntax should be used in all cases, rather than
    the `${...}` syntax.

+### Runtime section ###
+It is highly advised to provide a docker container for all tasks.
+These should
+be publicly available docker containers.

+### The parameter_meta section ###
+It is highly advised that a parameter_meta section is defined, containing
+descriptions of both the inputs and output of the task.

 ### Examples ###